AFLI-za/webinar_event_page/README.md

 4. Set up Supabase:
    - Create a new project in Supabase
-   - Create a `registrations` table with the following columns:
+   - Create a `registration` table with the following columns:
      - `id` (UUID, Primary Key)
      - `name` (Text)
      - `email` (Text)